YoTro/YoTro.github.io/_posts/2017-07-12-The-detail-of-listing-optimization.md

 How to optimize the way?
 Some sellers after update the product do not know how to optimize, the following tips can be properly used:

-1.Analyzing major competitors selling point, choose right for you to modify.
+1. Analyzing major competitors selling point, choose right for you to modify.

-2.Collect keywords which customers search for common , record keyword which have good effect in PPC.
+2. Collect keywords which customers search for common , record keyword which have good effect in PPC.

-3.In the sentence description, the language is localized, life oriented, streamlined and optimized.
+3. In the sentence description, the language is localized, life oriented, streamlined and optimized.

-4.Review/feedback, the product's outstanding which is involved in communication (selling, life scenes etc.)
+4. Review/feedback, the product's outstanding which is involved in communication (selling, life scenes etc.)

-5.Join the brand slogan (need long-term accumulated, for new sellers will sacrifice a lot earlier.
+5. Join the brand slogan (need long-term accumulated, for new sellers will sacrifice a lot earlier.
 For example, the first sentence of the Anker product is always the "The Anker Advantage: Join the million+ technology. powered by our leading")

 ---